Powerlearnproject/se-day1-assignment-KlaasMatlou/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
--Project deadline.
+Project deadline.
 Engineers often have to work quickly to meet project deadlines ,and this can lead to stress and mistakes and fatigue.
 Using available resources to automate tasks and focusing on the important features first can help.
--Debugging.
+Debugging.
 Finding and fixing errors in code can be time consuming.
 Using debugging tools and writing clean code from the start can help make the process easier.
--Changing requirements.
+Changing requirements.
 Clients can sometimes change their minds about what they wanted, this can be stressful and frustrating, but it's important to stay flexible and have good communication with whe client.
--Staying up-to date.
+Staying up-to date.
 Technological industry is a fast paced evolving industry and it can be hard to keep up with the latest trends and tools. setting aside time for learning and joining online communities can help.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.